Youth unemployment: Africa

 Between 2001 and 2010, countries in Africa reported some of the world's fasted growing economies.
-In Africa, the message the youth are receiving from schools and adults is to become job creators rather than job-seekers, which encourages them to become entrepreneurs.
+In Africa, the messages the youth are receiving from schools and adults is to become job creators rather than job-seekers, which encourages them to become entrepreneurs.
 Every year, up to 12 million graduates are entering the labour market and only 3 million of them are getting jobs.
-This shows that "the mountain of youth unemployment is rising annually.”
+This shows that "the mountain of youth unemployment is rising annually."